Michaelcraighoffman/TIM/README.md

 __custom provides a convenient way to access the bits of a byte, so that the code is easier to read (ie no bitshifts) __font and __fontimages provides the fonts for TIM __timsystem is the interface to allegro
-__once is the library constructor and destructor to set up the
+__once is the library constructor and destructor to set up the library for use